anjackson/codex/content/introduction.md

-# Introduction

-## What is digital preservation?
+# What is digital preservation?

-The purpose of this book is to help you preserve and maintain access to digital resources.
-These resources may be digitised versions of print materials, or born-digital content, or even somewhere inbetween.
-Wherever the bytes came from, we want to ensure you can manage and maintain them over time.

 The intended audience for this book is people who already know a bit about digital preservation and want to start doing it.
 But if you do need help getting started, here are some recommendations.